.Creative Allyship. .Family Carers. .Kinship for Elders. .Poetics of Dyslexia.

 In these one-to-one sessions: I frame it as an artistic and philosophical force.
 A poetic interruption that challenges how we measure intelligence, success, and coherence.
 A form of embodied critique that makes visible the absurdity of perfection and opens up new forms of meaning-making.
 Living well with dyslexia.

+This is not a tutoring service.
+This is for anyone who is tired of feeling wrong, broken, or behind—and is ready to see dyslexia not as a deficit, but as a different kind of brilliance.
 Whether you’ve just received a diagnosis, or have lived for decades quietly compensating, these one-to-one sessions offer a safe, imaginative space to gently unpack internalised shame, reframe ‘mistakes’ as originality, and explore practical, playful ways to thrive in daily life.

 Led by me—a dyslexic artist and PhD researcher at Bath Spa University exploring neurodiversity, care, and creativity—this service is built on lived experience and deep curiosity.